Moustafa-Bendari/CS2450-01/journal.md

 Date: 2.11.25 - Subject: We learned the fundamentals of an impactful Presentation.
 The 3 main things that make a BIG difference in your Presentation, 1- Who's the Audience?
 2-What are the Goals?
 3- Follow Design Principles.
 Also remember the COLOR EMOTION GUIDE CHART.
 I am thinking of talking to my team to make the team's logo purple related to creativity, not a bad idea.

-Date: 2.20.25 - Subject: Using Git Branches: git branch <branch>  # Create a new branch git checkout <branch>  # Switch to that branch or combined into git checkout -b <branch> # to create and switch into that branch Steps after you are in the branch:
+Date: 2.20.25 - Subject: Using Git Branches:
+1. git branch <branch>  # Create a new branch,
+2. git checkout <branch>  # Switch to that branch

+or combined into

+3. git checkout -b <branch> # to create and switch into that branch, Steps after you are in the branch:
 1) Do your thing (Edit files)
 2) git add .